Alumni Travel Program

 building in Cuba

-SUNY Geneseo and CET are proud to explore all of this.
+SUNY Geneseo and Cuba Educational Travel are proud to explore all of this.
 The history, mystique, culture, and polarizing relationship with the U.S. make it intellectually stimulating and a unique exploration site.
-Geneseo's Melanie Medeiros, Associate Professor of Anthropology, will accompany the trip.
-She has taken students to Cuba to study, and was integral in starting a working partnership with the Universidad de Holguín.
-This partnership provides Geneseo students the opportunity to study at the Cuban institution.

 Our visit to the island will include site visits, conversations and informal engagement with Cubans to get a sense of where the country is headed.
 We can analyze firsthand U.S. policy toward the island, economic changes taking place, and enjoy getting to know our neighbors.
 We’ll have a behind-the-scenes look at 21st century Cuba and explore the issues firsthand, delving deep into the culture and the people along the way.

-Alumni, parents and friends are invited to participate in our first Alumni Travel Program trip to Cuba!
+Alumni, parents and friends are invited to participate in our second Alumni Travel Program trip to Cuba!

 Itinerary